-3. It will show you all the available internet connection.
-Right-Click on WiFi network then click on properties.
+3. It will show you all the available internet connections.
+Right-Click on the WiFi network then click on properties.

 4. Mark “Internet Protocol Version 6 (TCP/IPv6)” and then click on OK.

-Did the problem suddenly occur in Windows 10 laptop?
+Did the problem suddenly occur on Windows 10 laptop?
 Then, maybe it is because of power settings.
 Microsoft is trying to make Windows smarter.
-Means, Windows is capable to turn off hardware, which you are not using.
-In simple words, if power saving mode is enabled for Wireless adapter.
+This means, that Windows is capable to turn off hardware, which you are not using.
+In simple words, if power saving mode is enabled for the Wireless adapter.
 Then, you need to set it to performance mode.
 So that it can stay always ON.

 That’s it.
 Now you will never face the “No Internet, Secured” error.
 There is one more power setting, which you need to check.

-- Now, make sure “Allow the computer to turn off this device to save power” option is unmarked.
+Now, make sure the “Allow the computer to turn off this device to save power” option is unmarked.

 This method is suggested by a Windows forum.
 And, it worked for many Windows users.
 So, I suggest you try it out once.

-- Open run Windows and type ncpa.cpl and press enter.
-It will open network connections Window.
+Open run Windows and type ncpa.cpl and press enter.
+It will open the network connections Window.

-- Right-click on your WiFi connection then choose properties option.
+Right-click on your WiFi connection then choose the properties option.

-- Then, Click on the “WINS” tab.
-And, select “Enable NetBIOS over TCP/IP” radio button.
+Then, Click on the “WINS” tab.
+And, select the “Enable NetBIOS over TCP/IP” radio button.
 Click on OK to all windows to save this setting.

 That’s it.
 Hopefully, the “No Internet Secured” error will get solved now.